lyleaf/capupa-ios/README.md

 # capupa-ios
-Enjoy your travel in a playful way!
+Capupa is a platform to help you enjoy your travel in a playful way!

-using swift + firebase

-Capupa is a platform t
+It's based on swift and firebase, integrating Google Maps.

 ![alt tag](https://github.com/lyleaf/capupa-ios/blob/master/Gamin/landingapp.png)